mwmitchell/flux/README.md

 # flux

 A Clojure based Solr client.
-Current Apache Solr version support is `4.9.0`.
+The latest stable version of flux is 0.6.0, which supports Solr `4.9.0`.

 ## Installation (Leiningen)